IoannaTs04/theodorakis-project/README.md

 ## Mapping the Life and Memorial Sites of Mikis Theodorakis
 This project is a web-based multimedia platform designed to map the key milestones, international journeys, and memorial sites associated with the life and work of the Greek composer, Mikis Theodorakis.
-By leveraging Digital Humanities tools, it provides a non-linear, spatial, and interactive exploration of his cultural and political legacy.

 ### Project Identity
 *   **Creator:** Ioanna Tsiara (Undergraduate Student, Department of Philology, Linguistics Sector)